SFDO-Community-Sprints/Admin-Skills-and-Nonprofit-Salesforce-Teams/README.md

 ### Future Contributions Requested
 * Pick sections in the [Admin Soft Skills doc](https://docs.google.com/document/d/1Zm7H5ItAS-UZC8IVvlzNYG_ZV3QXkP4FAC-C9IILP4Q/edit) that need more content, split into groups,  and add content!
-    - Understanding Your Business
     - Documentation
-    - Managing up for Salesforce investment
-    - Org Roadmap
     - Project Management
     - Testing
     - Creating a Governance Program
-    - Maintenance Tasks and Schedule
 * In general, help complete this document so it's ready to be published in the near future.
 The document has several options for distribution once it's complete:
 1. Become content on the NPSP documentation page.
 2. Documentation in a Power of us Hub Group.